WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 signature expires.
 Authors should consider shorter signature expiration times than they use for cache expiration times.

+An attacker with temporary access to a signing oracle can sign "still valid" assertions with arbitrary timestamps and expiration times.
+As a result, when a signing oracle is removed, the keys it provided access to SHOULD be revoked so that, even if the attacker used them to sign future-dated package validity assertions, the key's OCSP assertions will expire, causing the package as a whole to become untrusted.

 # Privacy considerations

 Normally, when a client fetches `https://o1.com/resource.js`,